Join the National Assessment Governing Board: Nominations are now open!

 An open letter from Governing Board Chair Bev Perdue on some of our major efforts and the kind of leadership we seek in these unprecedented times.

 Learn more about what it's like to serve on the National Assessment Governing Board by hearing directly from two of our Board members.

 Most Common Questions About the Governing Board

 The Governing Board determines the content for NAEP assessments, develops NAEP frameworks and specifications, establishes achievement levels, and pursues innovative ways to make NAEP results more meaningful and relevant to the public.
-More specifics about the Board’s responsibilities can be found in the NAEP Law.
-The Board’s work is guided by its Strategic Vision, which includes two broad goals: inform and innovate.
+More specifics about the Board’s responsibilities can be found in the NAEP law.

 Members are appointed by the U.S. Secretary of Education from a list of finalists submitted by the Governing Board.

 Board members serve four-year terms.
 Board members may be appointed to a second term.
-The 2022 Board term will begin on Oct.
-1, 2022, and end on Sept.
-30, 2026.
+The 2023 Board term will begin on Oct.
+1, 2023, and end on Sept.
+30, 2027.